Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Experimental Analysis

+The introduction of the TrXL baseline motivates conducting benchmarks on the finite environments of Memory Gym, as depicted in Figure \ref{fig:results_finite}.
+Instead of comparing the success rates on the full tasks, we consider a more fine-grained task progression that provides denser information.

+In Mortar Mayhem (Figure \ref{fig:results_finite}\subref{fig:finite_mm}), the task is completed when an agent successfully executes 10 commands.
+The only agent that completes the entire task is the TrXL agent, which benefits from observation reconstruction.
+The GRU agent, which does not use this auxiliary loss, achieves an average completion of 6.2 commands at best and 4.2 commands at worst.
+TrXL without reconstruction ranges from 1.3 to 5 commands.

+In Mystery Path, task progress is based on the proportion of the path completed.
+The path lengths of the evaluated episodes vary between 7 and 14 tiles.
+In this environment, all agents are effective, with the TrXL agents being more sample efficient than their GRU counterparts.
+However, when wall-time efficiency is compared, TrXL and GRU are about on par because TrXL is slower (Annex \ref{sec:wall_time}).

-No success is proven by the minor baselines in Searing Spotlights as seen in Figure \ref{fig:res_ss}.
-Only in Searing Spotlights, the minor baselines also utilize observation reconstruction.
-Utilizing the observation reconstruction loss significantly improves the sample efficiency of GRU and TrXL.
-The reason for this can be found in rare events: the agent, the coin, and the exit are seldomly visible.
-Hence, the visual encoder takes advantage from the auxiliary learning signal provided by the observation reconstruction.
-However, both GRU variants, with and without observation reconstruction, exhibit notably higher sample efficiency compared to their respective TrXL counterparts.
+In Searing Spotlights (Figure \ref{fig:finite_ss}), the reported task progression measures 50\% for collecting the coin, with the remainder dedicated to successfully terminating the episode by using the exit.
+The results demonstrate that utilizing the observation reconstruction loss is key, significantly improving the effectiveness of TrXL and the sample efficiency of GRU.
+This improvement is due to rare events where the agent, the coin, and the exit are seldomly visible.
+Thus, the visual encoder benefits from the auxiliary learning signal provided by the observation reconstruction.
+Nevertheless, both GRU variants, exhibit notably higher sample efficiency compared to TrXL.

-When facing the default task of Mortar Mayhem, a different results becomes apparent (Figure \ref{fig:res_mm}).
-TrXL with observation reconstruction solves all 10 commands after training for about 100 million steps, while GRU converges to only about 6 commands.
-GRU's performance drops to about 5 commands if the observation reconstruction loss is used.
-If TrXL trains without this auxiliary loss, its performance drops to about 2 successful commands.

-In the case of Mystery Path (Figure \ref{fig:res_mp}), we opted not to train agents using observation reconstruction, as the always visible agent is the only entity that requires visual encoding.
-In this scenario, TrXL achieves the desired success rate in approximately 100 million steps, whereas GRU requires twice as many steps to achieve the same level of performance.

-In summary, TrXL proves to be more effective than GRU in Mortar Mayhem and exhibits higher sample efficiency in the case of Mystery Path.
-However, it is worth noting that GRU, both with and without observation reconstruction, outperforms its respective TrXL counterparts in Searing Spotlights.
+As a final assessment, we aggregate and average the normalized task progression in Figure \ref{fig:results_finite}\subref{fig:finite_agg}.
+Each curve represents the mean and standard deviation of 15 independent runs.
+This statistical measure demonstrates that TrXL relies on observation reconstruction to complete 99\% of the tasks on average.
+Without it, its mean task progression drops to 56\%.
+GRU without reconstruction loss reaches a task progression of 83\%.
+When leveraging observation reconstruction, GRU appears more sample efficient, with a mean task completion of 82\%.